-So, what characteristics cause cargo to fall under these three categories?
+What characteristics cause cargo to fall under these three categories?

 For example, under general rules tariffs, a class 300 product has varying payback rates dependent on the carrier chosen.
 The carrier could be subject to liability ranging from $5.00 – $25.00 per pound.
-If the cost to produce the product is greater than the carrier’s coverage rate, damage or complete loss of the product would be detrimental to the shipper.
+If the cost to produce the product is greater than the carrier’s coverage rate, then damage or complete loss of the product would be detrimental to the shipper.

 Many LTL carriers will not offer or extend additional cargo insurance on Used Equipment/Machinery.
 Typical liability for Used Equipment/Machinery will range between $0.10 and $1.00 per pound.
-A shipper with Used Equipment/Machinery cargo will need to contact an outside cargo insurance provider to insure Used Equipment/Machinery.
+A shipper with Used Equipment/Machinery cargo should contact an Ascent team member to explore transactional insurance options.

 Ascent Global Logistics can help manage your insurance needs with efficiency and experience.
-Contact us today to learn more about our comprehensive cargo insurance offerings.
+Contact us to learn more about our comprehensive cargo insurance offerings.